Note: You need Poetry, as mentioned in the core's documentation section.

 Install the poetry environment as outlined above.
 Then switch to a shell inside the environment:

-If you want to test against the emulator, run it in a separate terminal:
+If you want to test against the emulator, run it with disabled animation in a separate terminal:

 Now you can run the test suite with

 pytest tests/device_tests --ui=test

 If you wish to check that all test cases in